-Continuous on-line monitoring and periodic on-line tests are effective methods for 9.5.1 determining the condition of the equipment and the need for maintenance.
+9.5.1 Continuous on-line monitoring and periodic on-line tests are effective methods for determining the condition of the equipment and the need for maintanance.
 The inspection periodicity for equipment considers our existing practice for on-line monitoring.
 For transformers, the type of condition monitoring used for each specific LTC is determined by the ability of the condition monitoring to detect directly or indirectly the condition of the normally wearing components.
-As inservice condition monitoring becomes available for various types of equipment, its use can safely permit extending maintenance intervals.
-This is predicated on the ability of the monitoring system to detect directly or indirectly the condition of the normally wearing components.
-Some of the attached guidelines indicate greater operations or longer times between maintenance activities when condition monitoring is available.
-This is predicated on the conscientious use of an approved monitoring system.
-If conditioning monitoring is used to extend the periodicity for any equipment as written in this specification it shall be reviewed and approved by Engineering and clearly documented in the equipment database.
+As inservice condition monitoring system to detect directly or indirectly the condition maintenance intervals.
+This is predicated on the ability of the monitoring system to detect directly or indirectly the condition of the attached guidelines indicate greater operations or longer times between maintenance activities when condition monitoring system.
+If conditioning monitoring is used to extend the periodicity for any equipment as written in this specification it shall be reviewed and approved by Englneering and clearly documented in the equipment database.